Kotlang/es-data/README.md

 - Provides Entity-Repository interfaces for elasticsearch in Kotlin/Java.
 - Supports rolling indices particularly to index documents in different indices based on a field in the document.
-For ex. to index documents from different departments in different elasticsearch indices simply override getIndexName in entity to index document based on department.
+For ex. to index documents from different countries in different elasticsearch indices.
+Look for domain based rolling index in below example.

 ## Installing